google/WebFundamentals/README.md

     * `npm install`
 1. Install fontforge if required for grunt-webfont on your OS.
 See [grunt-webfont installation instructions](https://github.com/sapegin/grunt-webfont/blob/master/Readme.md#installation) for details.

+**Note:** On OS X, you may see an error about *Warning: EMFILE, too many open files*.
+If so you will need to increase the maximum number of open file handles.
+Use `ulimit -n 1024` to increase the maximum number of open files to 2048 from the default of 256, or add `launchctl limit maxfiles 2048 2048 ` to `.bashrc` or `.zshrc`.

 Running the site
 ================